steveblamey/vagrant-superset/README.md

 # A Vagrant file and shell provisioner for Apache Superset

-Apache Superset (incubating) is a modern, enterprise-ready business intelligence web application.
+[Apache Superset](https://superset.incubator.apache.org) is a modern, enterprise-ready business intelligence web application.

 ## Requires